m-bock/purescript-transit/README.md

 - An undirected graph has an Eulerian trail if and only if it is connected and has exactly zero or two vertices of odd degree

-We can check these conditions using helper functions from the `Test.Examples.Common` module:
+We can check these conditions using helper functions from the `Examples.Common` module:

 <!-- PD_START:purs
 filePath: test/Examples/Common.purs